 ‘My role is to provide a combination of coaching and marketing consulting services.
 It sounds like two separate things, but I’ve found a lovely connection between them.
 One of the essential skills in coaching is the ability to listen.
 It sounds obvious, but it’s not just listening to what a person or team is saying.
 It’s also sensing and feeling what’s underneath, what’s not being said.

-In marketing, we know we need to convey and communicate information, products, and solutions.
-It’s not to disregard that logical and rational part, but we fail to connect at the emotional level.
+In marketing events, we know we need to convey and communicate information, products, and solutions.
+It’s not to disregard the logical and rational part, but we fail to connect at the emotional level.
 That’s the power of stories.’

 Founder of PurposeRocks

 ‘What the industry, CEOs, and CFOs are beginning to understand about their marketing leaders is that virtually no company can function by solely relying on performance marketing and only diminutive efforts in PR and word-of-mouth.
 Instead, all companies need a balance of both marketing events brand-building and sales activation.

 As opposed to what people think of surfers, there is no such thing as a perfect wave.
 That’s also true for marketing.
 That’s also true for any kind of leadership.
 If you have the right people, be willing to take on challenges the way they are and not in a way that is politically coloured.